THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, Isabela, Fernandina, Floreana, Española, Genovesa, Santiago, North Seymour, Rabida, Pinzon

-Originally thought to be the same species as Grey Warbler Finches, the Green Warbler Finch was identified as a seperate species in 2008, with subtle differences in habitat, appearance and song call.
-This finch lives in the central islands of the Galapagos, in regions where Scalesia forests grow, and is often spotted around the Twin Craters (Los Gemelos) on Santa Cruz Island.
+Originally thought to be the same species as the Grey Warbler Finch, the Galapagos Green Warbler Finch was confirmed as a separate species in 2008.
+What is the difference between the two species of Galapagos Warbler Finch?
+They each have subtle differences in habitat, appearance, and song call.
+This Green Warbler Finch lives in the central islands of the Galapagos, in regions where Scalesia forests grow, and is often spotted around the Twin Craters (Los Gemelos) on Santa Cruz Island.

 Conservation of Darwin’s Finches

-Darwin’s finches are under threat from a range of issues including introduced predators and diseases, habitat destruction and the invasive parasitic fly Philornis downsi.
-Fortunately work is underway to protect them – read on for information about a couple of examples.
+Galapagos Darwin’s finches are under threat from a range of issues including introduced predators and diseases, habitat destruction, and the invasive parasitic fly Philornis Downsi.
+Fortunately, work is underway to protect them – keep reading for information about a couple of excellent active projects.

-Today, the Mangrove Finch is on the verge of extinction in the Galapagos, with only around 100 left, and as few as 20 breeding pairs.
-To keep these finches from disappearing altogether, the Charles Darwin Research Station and San Diego Zoo have partnered together in a captive breeding program.
+Today, the Galapagos Mangrove Finch is on the verge of extinction in the Galapagos Islands, with only around 100 individuals left, and as few as 20 breeding pairs.
+To keep these Galapagos Finches from disappearing altogether, the Charles Darwin Research Station and San Diego Zoo have partnered together in a captive breeding program.

-The biggest threat to the Mangrove Finch is the parasitic Philornis downsi fly-larvae, which causes high mortality rates among offspring.
+The biggest threat to the Mangrove Finch is the parasitic Philornis Downsi fly larvae, which causes high mortality rates among finch offspring.
 During four months of caring for the chicks, the project team help them to develop the skills necessary for survival in the wild.
-Once they are capable of feeding themselves, they are transferred to pre-release aviaries in the Isabela mangrove forests, where they have 4-6 weeks to adapt to their new habitat, and then the aviary is left open so finches can leave of their own accord.
-The birds are fitted with miniature tracking devices, and while some return to the aviary, many have been seen in the wild.
+Once they are capable of feeding for themselves, they are transferred to pre-release aviaries in the Isabela mangrove forests, where they have 4-6 weeks to adapt to their new habitat.
+Eventually, the aviary is left open so the Mangrove Finches can leave of their own accord.
+The birds are fitted with miniature tracking devices, and while some return to the aviary, many are happy in the wild.

-Finally, research done by Peter Grant of Princeton University on Daphne Mayor island, showed that changes in Finch beak sizes can be observed in just two or three generations.
-That is a much shorter period of time than was expected.
-This is due to weather as the level of rainfall is important for finches that feed on seeds.
-After the dry season, finches that survived drought had slightly wider beaks.
+Finally, research done by Peter Grant of Princeton University on Daphne Mayor Island, showed that changes in Finch beak sizes can be observed in just two or three generations.
+That is a much shorter period of time than was previously expected.
+This is due to weather conditions because the volume of rainfall is important for finches that feed on seeds.
+After the dry season, finches that survived drought had slightly wider beaks, a genetic trait which unsurprisingly is passed down to future generations of Galapagos Finch.

-If you enjoyed this post, learn more in our Galapagos Bird Species blog.
+If you enjoyed reading this blog post, learn more about Galapagos land and marine Bird Species.

 For more information about Galapagos Tours to see Darwin’s Finches first hand (as well as many other fascinating bird and mammal species), Contact a member of our team or call our toll-free numbers.

-In conclusion, the Galapagos Darwin’s Finch is one of the true characters at the archipelago.
-Some tourists choose to pay them little heed, there are after all many other attractive creatures vying for your attention.
-But for those with an active imagination, and a natural sense of awe, the humble Galapagos Finch is a true wonder.
-Just remember the epic voyage of the grassquit arriving to these islands in the middle of the ocean.
-Imagine Darwin collecting and examining his specimens, and his famous eureka moment.
+In conclusion, the Galapagos Finch is one of the true characters of the archipelago.
+Some tourists at first pay them little heed, in search of more exotic species instead.
+But for those with an active imagination, and desire for discovery, the humble Galapagos Darwin's Finch is a true wonder.
+Just remember the epic voyage of the grassquit arriving on these islands in the middle of the ocean.
+Imagine Darwin himself collecting and examining his specimens and his famous eureka moment.
 Take a moment to marvel at these little miracles of nature.
-Every single one of us owes a debt to the little Galapagos Finch.
+Every single one of us owes a debt to the small Galapagos Finch.